The vast majority of workers with mental illness can still succeed in their line of work while managing mental health problems.

 - Have a big impact on those you live or work week

-- Affecting your mood or behavior for several weeks or months
+- Affecting your mood or behaviour for several weeks or months

-If you are having these feelings, it is important to consult with your work managers or HR team as well.
+If you have these feelings, it is important to consult with your work managers or HR team.
 Workplace management can help you by making the process as smooth as easy as possible.

 Protecting Your Mental Health

 Here’s what you can do to improve your mental health and reduce work-related stress.

 Talk about your feelings

 We understand that it may be hard for some people to talk about feelings, especially at work.
 Identify someone you feel comfortable with – it can be a co-worker you regularly talk to or a manager who is supportive.

 Talking about your problems helps in maintaining good mental health and deal with times when you feel troubled.